-The hackathon is part of our commitment to encourage innovation and support Oman's young and talented minds.
+The Innovation Day was part of our commitment to encourage innovation and support Oman's young and talented minds.
 As is our 'Innovation in SME Award', which aims to engage with local entrepreneurs and SMEs, to help them turn their next great business idea into a commercial reality.
-We also introduced our 'Tijarati' SME speaker series, bringing together business influencers and thought-leaders to encourage debate, connections and knowledge-sharing among the country's small businesses and budding entrepreneurs.